Last updated on:

 Unfortunately, your downstairs neighbor might not agree with it.

-While these aren’t miracle items, they can reduce a ton of noise because of the way rubber (the primary material used in treadmill mats) absorbs shock and sounds.
+While these aren’t miracle items, the best treadmill mat can reduce a ton of noise because of the way rubber (the primary material used in treadmill mats) absorbs shock and sounds.

 On top of treadmill mats, there are a few tips you can follow to help reduce noise alongside your new piece of gym gear.
 Those are: